weaveworks/weave/site/troubleshooting.md

 [architecture documentation](https://raw.githubusercontent.com/weaveworks/weave/master/docs/architecture.txt)
 for a full explanation.

+'Direct Peers' lists the hosts which weave was told to connect to in `weave launch` and `weave connect`.

 The 'Reconnects' section lists peers that this router is aware of, but is not currently connected to.
 Each line contains some information about what went wrong the last time; whether it is attempting to connect or